-Yes, it is completely legal to have investments in Tax Havens.
+It is completely legal to operate in Offshore.
 Being the owner of an offshore company or a bank account registered in a tax haven is not against the law and it is a completely legal choice of any individual or legal entity to make investments in any country different to its place of residence.
 From a legal point of view, offshore investments are licit structures that allow us to "avoid paying taxes" and this way increase the income and guarantee a sustainable growth of our company or a security for our private assets.
 We must not confuse the definition "Tax Avoidance" with "Tax Evasion".
 “Tax Evasion” is the illegal misrepresentation of income and profits that were actually earned by the company or individual in the country where the business is registered or, in a case of individual, where he/she resides.
 This behavior has nothing to do with “Tax avoidance”.

 - No tax for non-residents in offshore centers.

 - Banking and commercial secrecy: in tax havens there are favorable bank secrecy laws and any information fissure is punished by imprisonment.

 - Heritage protection.

 - No large initial share capital outlay.

 - Few requirements for the imposition of money in the bank.

 - The majority of tax havens are based on common law favorable for the creation of companies, inheritance tax plannings and establishment of "trusts".

 - Tax havens are both politically and financially stable territories.
 An investor who is looking for a financial stability having little confidence in the tax haven causes the migration of its investments to other countries that are more stable.